-Orange Grove Fostercare works in partnership with placing local authorities to ensure the provision of a wide range of safe, secure and appropriate foster care placements for children and young people of all ages, with appropriately matched and approved Foster Carers who are able to meet the individual needs of the young person.
-All referrals are received through our dedicated Placement Team.
+Orange Grove Foster Care works in partnership with placing local authorities to ensure the provision of a wide range of safe, secure and appropriate foster families for children and young people of all ages, with appropriately matched and approved Foster Parents who are able to meet the individual needs of the young person.
+All referrals are received through our dedicated Referral Team.

-All placements are negotiated between the placing authority and the local office to ensure that the appropriate placement resources are offered to the placing authority in respect of the young person.
-This ensures that the young person is placed with Orange Grove Foster Carers who have experience / training in appropriate / specialised areas such as managing challenging behaviour, caring for those who have been sexually abused or parent and child placements.
+All referrals are negotiated between the placing authority and the local office to ensure that the appropriate resources are offered to the placing authority in respect of the young person.
+This ensures that the young person is placed with Orange Grove Foster Parents who have experience / training in appropriate / specialised areas such as managing challenging behaviour, caring for those who have been sexually abused or parent and child arrangements.

-9.1 Placement Regulations
+9.1 Fostering Regulations

-All placements of children and young people with Orange Grove Foster Carers are made and monitored in accordance with the Fostering Services Regulations 2011.
+All children and young people with Orange Grove Foster Parents are made and monitored in accordance with the Fostering Services Regulations 2011.